sagivo/blog/_posts/2020-1-16-goodbye-medium.md

 First, it was super hard to configure custom domain.
 Later Medium stopped any support for domains for new customers.

-Then, Medium started charging people money to read posts and blocked my content unless with annoying popup, asking people to pay first.
+Then, Medium started charging people money to read posts and blocked my content with annoying marketing popup, asking people to signup first.
+Basically used my content to promote them.
 ![medium paywall](/assets/medium1.png)

 The final stroke was the aggressive new design that leave no place for content.